crate-ci/typos/docs/github-action.md

 Also make sure when referencing relative file paths to use `./` (e.g., `./file.txt` instead of `file.txt`.

-`write_changes` doesn't commit or push anything to the branch.
-It only writes the changes locally to disk, and this can be combined with other actions, for instance that will [submit code suggestions based on that local diff](https://github.com/getsentry/action-git-diff-suggestions).

 ## Variables

 | Name               | Description                                                     | Required | Default                                              |